snofla/WhatWatchKit/README.markdown

 ```

 Additionally `Whether` has a function to extract a watch's image from the original image.
-The result can then be submitted to the functions in the `What` namespace.
+This image can then be submitted to the functions in the `What` namespace.

 *Example 2* **`Whether.extractWatch(at:from:) async throws -> CGImage?`**